slviajero/tinybasic/MANUAL.md

 ### DEF FN

+Functions can have one numerical argument and a two character name.
+Example:

+10 DEF FN TK(X) = X+SIN(X)

+Functions have to be DEFed before use.

 See func.bas in the tutorial for more information.

 ### ON

+ON is used in combination with GOTO or GOSUB arguments.
+Examples:

+10 ON X GOTO 100,200,300

+See ongo.bas in the tutorial for more information.

 ## Darkarts language set

+### Introduction

+The dark arts language set contain a set of command which can cause evil.
+BASIC is a beginner language and protects the user from dangerous things.
+This makes it somehow rigid.
+The three dark arts commands give access to the inner working of the heap and the program storage.
+They have side effects and can destroy a running program.

 ### MALLOC

+MALLOC allocates a junk of memory on the heap and returns the address.
+The function receives two arguments.
+One is the identifier.
+It is a 16 bit integer.
+The second argument is the number of bytes to be reserved.
+Example:

+A = MALLOC(1, 64)

+This reserves 64 bytes which can be accessed with PEEK and POKE as 8 bit signed integers.

+MALLOC helps to reserve storage in a controlled way.
+It is no side effects and can be used savely as long as the POKEs stay within the allocated range.

+See malloc.bas in the tutorial for more information.

 ### FIND

+FIND finds a memory segement on the heap.
+It can be used to find memory segements allocated with MALLOC but it also finds variables, strings and arrays.

+In all of these examples the argument of the function is the name of an object and not an expression.
+It has to be the pure string or array without any subscripts.

+All heap variables can be searched.
+Example:

+A0=10

+PRINT FIND(A0)

+This command outputs the address of the variable A0.
+The variable is stored with the least significant byte first.
+The size of the variable area is the size of number_t.
+It is 2 bytes for integer BASICs and 4 bytes for floating point BASICs.

+Arrays are searched by specifiying the array name without arguments.
+Example:

+DIM A(8)

+PRINT FIND(A())

+Arrays are stored like variables with the lowest array element first.

+Strings can be searched as well.
+Example:

+A\$="Hello World"

+PRINT FIND(A\$)

+This command outputs the address of a string.
+If A$ is a pure string and not a string array, the first byte is the least significant byte of the length of the string.
+The second byte is the most significant byte of the length for 16 bit strings.
+All following bytes are payload.
+Strings are not necessarily 0 terminated.
+One has to process the length in all code accessing strings directly.

+If a memory segment allocated with MALLOC needs to be searched, a numerical expression can be specified.
+Example:

+A = MALLOC(1, 64)

+PRINT FIND(1)

+If the segement to be searched is stored in a variable, FIND has to be called like in this example:

+M=1

+PRINT FIND((M))

+Note the inner braces around M. They are needed here as they trigger expression evaluation.
+This is unusual for BASIC interpreters.

+FIND itself has no side effects but POKEing around in the heap area can kill the interpreter if the structure of the heap list is destroyed.

+See find.bas in the tutorial for more information.

 ### EVAL

+EVAL adds a new line to the BASIC code at runtime.
+Doing so has many side effects and EVAL does not protect you in any way.
+Examples:

+10 EVAL 20, "PRINT X"

+20 PRINT "Hello World"

+RUN

+LIST

+In the examples above line 20 is replaced by the string in the EVAL command.

+EVAL includes the line to the program heap.
+This changes memory addresses of all code behind the inserted line.
+FOR loops, GOSUB commands, the linenumber cache and READ/DATA statements use plain memory addresses.
+This means that the DATA pointer, all active FOR loops and active GOSUBs break.
+A safe way to use EVAL is to change only lines further down in the code outside of any active FOR loop and to RESTORE the DATA pointer after EVAL.

 ## IOT language set

+### Introduction

 ### AVAIL